alexanderbird/generator-cms-less/README.md

 If the `anchorDelimiter` value was set to, say, 'rna', then pagename-ancho.html would be loaded.

+## Page Not Found
+If the content load fails, then the notFoundPageName content is loaded.
+A sample 404 page is provided with cms-less: to use it, copy it to your contentPath folder.

 ## Developing with CmsLess
 ### Not working - Cross origin requests not supported
-If you are not running a web server locally while developing your web site, you may benefit from [this Stack Overflow question](http://stackoverflow.com/questions/20041656/xmlhttprequest-cannot-load-file-cross-origin-requests-are-only-supported-for-ht).
+If you are not running a web server locally while developing, you may benefit from [this Stack Overflow question](http://stackoverflow.com/questions/20041656/xmlhttprequest-cannot-load-file-cross-origin-requests-are-only-supported-for-ht).
 In short, Chrome doesn't allow Cross Origin Requests for local files.
 So,

 * test in Firefox only, OR
 * run a web server locally (WAMP/MAMP/LAMP)

+## Redirecting `/path` to `/#path`
+### Advantages
+* more robust - someone who types in yourdomain.com/path is automatically redirected to yourdomain.com#path
+* you can use the built-in CmsLess 404 page for `/invalid-path`

+### Setup with apache
+Add the following to your .htaccess file:

+    # Ignore everything in sub-directories - necessary so assets, etc. can still be loaded
+    RewriteCond %{REQUEST_URI}    ^/([^/]+)/.*$  [NC]
+    RewriteRule .*                -              [L]

+    # redirect /path to /#path
+    RewriteCond %{REQUEST_URI}    ^/([^/]+)      [NC]
+    RewriteRule (.*)              /#%1           [R,NE,L]